 Our Research Program is Impactful

 Since 1948, the Arthritis Foundation has funded more than $450 million in research grants and we will continue to mobilize public and private funding for research that guides and accelerates progress toward the prevention and cure of osteoarthritis, rheumatoid arthritis and juvenile arthritis.
-Representing the 50 million Americans suffering from arthritis, we bring together researchers, clinicians, policymakers, patient groups and industry partners around shared research goals and strategies that will result in major benefits for people with arthritis.
+Representing the more than 50 million Americans suffering from arthritis, we bring together researchers, clinicians, policymakers, patient groups and industry partners around shared research goals and strategies that will result in major benefits for people with arthritis.

 Fascinating Facts About the Arthritis Foundation Research Program